scipy-lectures/scientific-python-lectures/advanced/debugging/index.rst

 debugging, to find and fix bugs.

-It is not specific to the scientific Python community, but the strategies that we will employ are taylored to its needs.
+It is not specific to the scientific Python community, but the strategies that we will employ are tailored to its needs.

 .. topic:: Prerequisites